-Don Bosco Foundation in East Timor was able to provide food support for those affected by the coronavirus pandemic thanks to funding from Salesian Missions donors.
+Don Bosco Foundation in Timor-Leste was able to provide food support for those affected by the coronavirus pandemic thanks to funding from Salesian Missions donors.
 Don Bosco Foundation collaborated with Salesian parishes to identify those most in need, including widows, the elderly, those living in poverty, those with disabilities and orphans.

 Support was provided to people in three Salesian parishes including Mary Help of Christian Parish in Dili, Saint Peter and Paul Parish in Lospalos, and Sacred Heart of Jesus Parish in Venilale.
 Over three months, a total of 1,174 beneficiaries were supported through these relief efforts.

 Bosconet, located in New Delhi, India, provided food rations to those impacted by the coronavirus lockdowns in communities in Shillong and Assam.
 Through the support of a Salesian Missions donor, Bosconet was able to reach 780 families from May 16-30.
 Temporary laborers in tea gardens and daily wage laborers were provided dry ration kits to ensure they had food to eat.